-19. Requirement to Notify the Commissioner of Data Protection
+19. Requirement to notify the Commissioner of Data Protection

-- A Data Controller must shall establish and maintain records of any Personal Data Processing operations or set of such operations intended to secure a single purpose or several related purposes. - (2) The Data Controller must shall file a notification with the Commissioner of Data Protection in accordance with the Regulations. - (3) The notification shall be accompanied by such fee as may be prescribed in the Regulations. - (3)(4) The Commissioner of Data Protection, may make Regulations prescribing: - (a) the information in relation to Personal Data Processing operations that must shall be recorded for the purposes of Article 19 (1); - (b) the circumstances in which a Data Controller must shall notify the Commissioner of Data Protection of any operations referred to in Article 19 (1); and - (c) the content of any such notification.
+- (1) A Data Controller shall establish and maintain records of any Personal Data Processing operations or set of such operations intended to secure a single purpose or several related purposes. - (2) The Data Controller shall file a notification with the Commissioner of Data Protection in accordance with the Regulations. - (3) The notification shall be accompanied by such fee as may be prescribed in the Regulations. - (4) The DIFCA Board of Directors, after consultation with the Commissioner of Data Protection, shall make Regulations prescribing: - (a) the information in relation to Personal Data Processing operations that shall be recorded for the purposes of Article 19 (1); - (b) the circumstances in which a Data Controller shall notify the Commissioner of Data Protection of any operations referred to in Article 19 (1); and - (c) the content of any such notification.